Fighting at Tripoli airport, gunmen surround planes

 Monday's violence is the latest in a series of violent incidents as the North African country prepares for its first free polls for a national assembly since last year's war.

-The Libyan government took control of Tripoli international airport in April from the Zintan militia which had run it since Gaddafi was deposed.
-Several international airlines have resumed flights, although security concerns have lingered since the end of the conflict last year.
+Several international airlines have resumed flights to Tripoli, though security concerns have lingered since the end of the conflict last year.

-(Additional reporting by Marie-Louise Gumuchian and Ayman Al-Sahli; Writing by Hadeel Al-Shalchi and Marie-Louise Gumuchian; Editing by Rosalind Russell)
+(Additional reporting by Marie-Louise Gumuchian and Hadeel Al-Shalchi; Writing by Hadeel Al-Shalchi and Marie-Louise Gumuchian; Editing by Tim Pearce)